inensus/MPManager/README.md

 ## 1.Setup the Project
 1. Clone or download the repository
 2. Build the docker containers with docker-compose up

+## 2. Install Dependencies
+ 1. Install php dependencies in the Docker-Container named `laravel` navigate to `mpmanager` directory & run `php ../composer.phar install`
+ 2. Install javascript dependencies with `npm install`.
+ Note: Node is currently not available in the Docker-Container.
+Please install the dependencies directly on your own system.
+ **Tested Node version : v13.8.0**

-3. Migrate the database changes ;
+## 3. Migrate the database changes ;
   - Run `docker exec -it laravel /bin/bash` to jump into the laravel container
   - navigate to `mpmanager` directory with `cd mpmanager`
   - Run `php artisan migrate` to initialize the Database